awslabs/containers-cost-allocation-dashboard/terraform/terraform-aws-cca/README.md

 The `common_locals` reusable module in the `common_locals` directory only has locals and outputs.
 It contains the common locals that are used by other modules.
 It does not contain resources.

-#### The `common_variables` Module

-The `common_variables` reusable module in the `common_variables` directory only has variables and outputs.
-It contains the common variables that are used by other modules.
-It does not contain resources.

 #### The `pipeline` Module